thebadasscoder/DisruptHarlemCode/intro_to_html/html_tags.md

 ## List of Basic HTML Tags

 An HTML element usually consists of a **start** tag and **end** tag with some information written in between.
-An HTML Document consist of nested HTML Elements
+An HTML Document consist of multiple nested HTML elements.

 `<tagname> Something goes here... </tagname`